 Former railway worker Andy Baines-Vosper (pictured) now works for Samaritans.
-He shares his experiences of suffering from depression, anxiety and burnout, and ideas for if you have your own challenges.
+He shares his experiences of suffering from depression, anxiety and burnout, and ideas for if you have your own mental health and wellbeing challenges.

 Hi Andy, we saw you at Rail Wellbeing Live last year talking about your Beneath the Hard Hat project inspiring people to get help for mental wellbeing.
 What’s next?

 Unfortunately, I paused Beneath the Hard Hat at the end of last year after I was made redundant.
 Redundancy is difficult at any time.
 It was especially challenging during the pandemic and the build-up to Christmas, so I took time out to focus on myself and next steps.

 Since February, I’ve been working for Samaritans as training delivery manager, and that’s my focus.